richawo/minimal-llm-ui/README.md

 - Incorporate visualisations
 - Convert to desktop app so that it can be more powerful
 - Command menu should filter based on first letters
-- Command menue should allow for saving new prompt templates directly from there
+- Command menu should allow for saving new prompt templates directly from there
+- Command menu should let you edit + delete existing prompts

 Troubleshooting
 ---------------